rs59/co-care-directory/README.md

 1. Run:
    - `docker build -t coloradodigitalservice/co-care-directory .`
 1. Then, you can jump into the container's command line:
-   - `docker run -p 3000:3000 -it -v $PWD:/app --rm coloradodigitalservice/co-care-directory sh`
+   - `docker run -p 3000:3000 -it -v $PWD:/app --rm coloradodigitalservice/co-care-directory bash`
    - Note: `$PWD` as the full path to the base directory.
 Change if you need something different.
 1. Download dependencies:
    - `npm install`